sarunas-k/health-table/README.md

 ```
 1. Collapse rows
 2. Change columns' width
+3. Accessible HTML
-3. (Un)check checkbox groups
+4. (Un)check checkbox groups
-4. Flat data in row as input
+5. Flat data in row as input
-5. Responds to screen size
+6. Responds to screen size
-6. Show popup when "more" is clicked
+7. Show popup when "more" is clicked
-7. First and last columns stay fixed to sides
+8. First and last columns stay fixed to sides
-8. Support small screens
+9. Support small screens
-9. Display in pages of 25, 50, 100
+10. Display in pages of 25, 50, 100

 ```